GOP state officials push back on employer vaccine mandate

 The White House said the administration has the authority to take actions designed to protect workers and expects the rule to withstand legal challenges.

-Republican governors or attorneys general in Alabama, Arizona, Arkansas, Florida, Idaho, Indiana, Iowa, Louisiana, Missouri, Montana, Nebraska, New Hampshire, Oklahoma and South Dakota said Thursday they would file lawsuits against the mandate as soon as Friday.
+Republican governors or attorneys general in Alabama, Arizona, Arkansas, Florida, Idaho, Indiana, Iowa, Louisiana, Missouri, Montana, Nebraska, New Hampshire, Oklahoma and South Dakota said Thursday they would file lawsuits against the mandate; Louisiana filed its suit late Thursday, joined by Mississippi and Indiana.
 The Daily Wire, a conservative media company, filed a challenge in federal court on Thursday.
 So did companies in Michigan and Ohio represented by a conservative advocacy law firm.

-Robert Alt, a lawyer representing the Midwest companies suiting — manufacturer Phillips Manufacturing & Tower Company and packaging firm Sixarp — said both companies are already facing staffing shortages amid the pandemic.
+Robert Alt, a lawyer representing the Midwest companies suing— manufacturer Phillips Manufacturing & Tower Company and packaging firm Sixarp — said both companies are already facing staffing shortages amid the pandemic.
 The mandate will make things worse, he said.

-“It adds insult to injury and forces them potentially to fire trained employees,” Alt said.
+“It adds insult to injury and forces them potentially to fire trained employees,” said Alt, president and CEO of The Buckeye Institute, a conservative advocacy group.

 States say they are focusing on the role of the federal government in the lawsuits they’re preparing.